 We will review this policy from time to time.
-We encourage you to check our website regularly as any updated policy will be available on our website.
+We will make any updated policy available via our website (www.stltones.com/pages/privacy-policy).
 Please contact our Privacy Officer if you have any questions about this document.

-The kinds of personal information we collect and hold about you will depend on the circumstances of collection, including whether we collect the information from you as a mailing list subscriber, purchaser of event tickets or merchandise, job applicant or in some other capacity.
+The kinds of Personal Information we collect and hold about you will depend on the circumstances of collection, including whether we collect the information from you as a mailing list subscriber, purchaser of our goods or services, job applicant or in some other capacity.

-We collect your personal information when you interact with us directly via our website 24hundred.net and social media accounts.
-We also collect your personal information when you purchase event tickets or merchandise from us and when you join competitions or giveaways organised by us.
+We collect your personal information when you interact with us directly via our website stltones.com and social media accounts.
+We also collect your personal information when you purchase goods or services from us and when you join competitions or giveaways organised by us.

 If we collect your personal information from third parties in circumstances where you may not be aware that we have collected your personal information, and that information can be used to identify you, we will take reasonable steps to notify you of the collection and the circumstances that surround the collection.